PrefectHQ/prefect/docs/concepts/deployments.md

 ### Create a flow run in a Python script

-You can create a flow run from a deployment in a Python script with the `run_deployment` method.
+You can create a flow run from a deployment in a Python script with the `run_deployment` function.

 ```python
 from prefect.deployments import run_deployment